hassio-addons/addon-glances/README.md

 **Note**: _The port of 61209 is important as this is what is used by the addon._

+**Note**: _The integrations panel in Home Assistant now supports importing Glances as well.
+Once the add-on is running, add the integration with all defaults, except for port, which should be 61209, per the note above._

 More information about the Glances sensor platform can be found in the Home Assistant documentation: